wp-plugins/get-in-touch/readme.txt

 - Responsive Contact Form.
 - Create Unlimited Forms
-- Complete Customization of froms.
+- Complete Customization of forms.
 - Add any number of input controls to your form.
 - Include customized maps into your form
 - Customization of map in terms of color, map style, height and width.